donnaada/horned-beast/README.md

 Start time: 1030a

-Finish time:
+Finish time: 10pm

-Actual time needed to complete: 4hrs and 45minutes
+Actual time needed to complete: 5 hrs of actual time spent on project
 ```